 Defining a security code prevents unauthorised access to the configuration menu.
-Using the or button select bull from the configuration menu and press which will reveal with the first digit flashing.
+Using the or button select bull from the configuration menu and press which will reveal using with the first digit flashing.
 This example requires the security code to be 1209, using the or button set the flashing digit to 1 and press to transfer control to the second digit.
 When all have been entered press to return to the main configuration menu.
+See 5.18.